ZzzGin/national-parks-planner/README.md

 5. Edit the generated template as needed

-6. Enrich specific sections by adding `ai-write` blocks and clicking their ✨ icons
+6. Enrich specific sections by adding `ai-write` blocks and clicking their AI icons

 ### Tips for Best Results

 - **Provide Context**: The AI uses content from all your files, so related information helps
+- **Manage Context**: Use the checkbox next to each file to include/exclude it from AI context
 - **Be Specific**: Detailed prompts in AI triggers yield better results
 - **Edit and Refine**: AI output is a starting point - customize it to your needs
 - **Multiple Files**: Create separate files for research, itinerary, and packing lists
+- **Context Optimization**: Uncheck files not relevant to current task to improve AI focus

 ## Technical Details